Despite global headwinds, Chinese hardware startups remain to take on the world – TechCrunch

 For Donny Zhang, a Shenzhen-based electronics parts supplier to hardware companies, businesses have been shrinking as soon as the trade war began.
 “My clients are taking the brunt because the costs of procurement have increased,” he said of those who directly or indirectly deal with American firms.

 While many export-led hardware businesses loathe decreasing profitability, some learn to adapt and look for a silver lining.
 That has unexpectedly spurred new directions for factory owners in China.
-Indiegogo, one of the world’s largest crowd-funding platforms, saw the changes first hand.
+Indiegogo, one of the world’s largest crowd-funding platforms, saw the changes firsthand.

 “Once tariffs increase, there’s not much profit margin left for manufacturers because the middlemen already eat up the bulk of their profit,” Lu Li, general manager for Indiegogo’s global strategy, told TechCrunch.